dreamcatcher-tech/network/Inbox/2025-06-12 1639 streaming protocol.md

 During high job failures, the stream would need to reset.

 We would add a portion to artifact so that it would write with streaming.

+Best way is to treat it as "who is preparing a next commit to this branch ?"
+We could require some kind of registration ? or, just simply post this on the dht.
+We could use this info to avoid collisions early ?
+Then, in that commit, we can gain access to either the fiber controller, which is in charge of doing the next commit and nows how to find all the workers.

+There is some principle that is about grouping things together, like how a torrent groups all the hashes, and the workmanager groups all the individual processes together.

+? what happened to massive parallel queries occuring ?